ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 --- | --- | ---
 Mobile Device Management | Mobile devices will be managed using Intune | Leveraging the capabilities already available in the licensing agreement.
 Intune and Apple Business Manager will be adopted to manage mobile devices.
 Security policies and hardening requirements | Security policies will be enforced on all mobile devices managed by the Agency | Security policies will be configured in line with the ACSC Security Configuration Guide – Apple iOS 14 Devices.
-Device Features | Disabled | AirDrop, Bluetooth pairing, AirPrint
+Device Features | Configured | Device features configured in line with ACSC guidance.

 Mobile Device Management Configuration applicable to all agencies and implementation types